mani-barathi/Javascript_MiniProjects/README.md

 # Javascript_MiniProjects

-This Repo contains some of the Vanila Javascript Mini Projects which I did.
-All the projects listed here are Beginner to Intermdiate level.
+This Repo contains Vanila Javascript Projects.
+All the projects listed here are Beginner to Intermdiate level. **Contributions are Welcomed**

 Click [**here**](https://mani-barathi.github.io/Javascript_MiniProjects/) to View the Projects